-- Contracting and trading strategies including development of transfer pricing policies, contract levels and prices and alternative options for meeting wholesale energy needs.
+- Developing contracting and spot market trading strategies including development of transfer pricing policies, contract levels and prices and alternative options for meeting wholesale energy needs

 It’s not just companies that trust us to get it right with important decisions, we help governments when they want to reform entire markets and sectors and provide advice to regulators about market conditions.